NoahAndrews/SAVPP-java/README.md

 # Abandoned.
-I went way too low-level for this project, without thinking at that low level.
+I went way too low-level for this project, without actually thinking at that low level.
+Predictably, the result is a bit of a mess.
 For ease of use with Spring, the server component of the successor to this project will likely just be JSON (or maybe protobuffers) on STOMP on Websockets.

 I'm leaving this up, but please don't judge me on this code.
 A lot of it is not good.
 I did a much better job of architecting the code in the [SynchronizedMediaPlayer repo.](https://github.com/NoahAndrews/SynchronizedMediaPlayer)